layilin/SP23-33852/_annotations/book4.md

 159.630 Albion.
 A name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

-160.634 Thames.
+[place] 160.634 Thames.
 The Thames river.

-160.638 Plata.
+[place] 160.638 Plata.
 Rio de la Plata is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.

-* 161.658 Britannia, Neptune's favourite queen.
+161.658 Britannia, Neptune's favourite queen.
+A reference to Britain's status as the premier naval power during the eighteenth century.

 161.669 lacquaying winds.
 A poetic way to suggest winds that follow or serve.